Steel Vs Plastic Wheelbarrows

 Steel Wheelbarrows Vs Plastic Wheelbarrows, the eternal battle.
-Well, that might be a bit grand, but we often get asked which one is ‘better’ in our showroom, so here we are with this blog.
+Well, that might be a bit grand, but we often get asked which one is better in our showroom, so it’s a question we’ll answer for you today.

 Plastic Wheelbarrows Pros and Cons

 - Not suitable for heavy, awkward loads like concrete etc.

 - Can be scratched, punctured or cut by items like broken glass

 - Will fade or become brittle from years of sun exposure etc.

 - Lighter load lifting